Fjällräven: Fjällräven Kånken

 The Fjällräven Kånken is Fjällräven's best-selling product.
-It was originally developed as a reaction to a 1977 study of increasing number of reports that Swedish school children were developing back problems from their more traditional bags.
-The lightweight and rectangular yet spacious backpack, which was released in 1978, was Fjällräven's attempt to solve this problem.
+It was originally developed as a reaction to a 1977 study of an increasing number of reports that Swedish school children were developing back problems from their more traditional bags.
+The backpack, which was released in 1978, was designed to combat these issues.

 In 1977, Fjällräven made prototypes of the "Kånken" and gave it to some kids in Sweden to test it out.
 During its first year in production, 400 were sold, increasing to 30,000 the following year.
-As of April 2018, Fjällräven sells the Kånken in 54 different colours.
+As of April 2018, Fjällräven sold the Kånken in 54 different colours.

 By 2008, over three million Kånken daypacks had been produced, with 200,000 being made each year.